-Turn Off the Power
+Turning Off the Power

-Water Heater Wiring
+Understanding Water Heater Wiring

 Electric water heaters require a 240-volt dedicated circuit, which serves only the water heater and no other appliances or devices.
 The circuit wiring typically includes a 30-amp double-pole breaker and 10-2 non-metallic (NM) or MC cable.
-At the water heater, the black circuit wire connects to the black heater lead, and the white circuit wire connects to the white wire lead on the water heater or the heater's ground lead, as applicable.
+At the water heater, the black circuit wire connects to the black wire lead on the water heater, and the white circuit wire connects to the white wire lead on the water heater.

 The Bonding Question

 In any case, if you need a bonding wire, it usually consists of a 6 AWG bare copper wire connected to a ground clamp on each of the hot and cold water pipes.
 Each clamp should be on a smooth part of the pipe and not too close to any fittings; the pressure of the clamp may stress soldered joints and valve connections.
 When replacing a water heater, it's a simple matter of making sure the jumper connections are in place after you finish installing the new water heater.